Add to Favourites

-Dr Martin Seligman identified 24 universally prized moral traits that we all possess to varying degrees.
+Professor Martin Seligman identified 24 universally prized moral traits that we all possess to varying degrees.
 They range from perception to hope and kindness to curiosity.
 Strengths-building can act as a buffer against the vicissitudes of life and help to manage and overcome problems and improve relationships.

 Ravenswood’s entire staff and student body have participated in training to identify their personal strengths.
 They are learning ways to leverage them daily to improve every aspect of their lives.
 As teachers develop their own character strengths, they can help students notice and identify times when their strengths are evident in the classroom, or when they have used a particular strength to complete a task to a high standard.
 Students become increasingly able to help their peers identify their key strengths in action.